rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

  * Effective heartbeat timeout
  * TLS details

-Combining connection information from management UI or CLI tools with those of <code>netstat</code> or <code>ss</code>
-can help troubleshoot misbehaving applications, application instances and client libraries.
+Combining connection information from management UI or CLI tools with those of `netstat` or `ss` can help troubleshoot misbehaving applications, application instances and client libraries.

 ## <a id="detecting-high-connection-churn" class="anchor" href="#detecting-high-connection-churn">Detecting High Connection Churn</a>

 High connection churn (lots of connections opened and closed after a brief period of time) [can lead to resource exhaustion](/networking.html#dealing-with-high-connection-churn).
-It is therefore important to be able to identify such scenarios. <code>netstat</code> and <code>ss</code>
-are most popular options for [inspecting TCP connections](troubleshooting-inspecting-connections).
+It is therefore important to be able to identify such scenarios. `netstat` and `ss` are most popular options for [inspecting TCP connections](troubleshooting-inspecting-connections).
-A lot of connections in the <code>TIME_WAIT</code> state is a likely symptom of high connection churn.
+A lot of connections in the `TIME_WAIT` state is a likely symptom of high connection churn.
-Lots of connections in states other than <code>ESTABLISHED</code> also might be a symptom worth investigating.
+Lots of connections in states other than `ESTABLISHED` also might be a symptom worth investigating.

 Evidence of short lived connections can be found in RabbitMQ log files.
 E.g. here's an example of such connection that lasted only a few milliseconds: